ericgoode/spark-dcos-lab/README.md

 dcos package install --options=/tmp/spark.json spark --yes
 ```

-You can verify the cli is ready and see available options by running
+You can verify the cli is ready and see available options by running.

+It might take a couple minutes for Spark to come fully online.

 ```
 dcos spark